dmrokan/soyutnet/docs/source/index.rst

 that uses Python's asyncio task and synchronization utilities as backend. (*Soyut means abstract in Turkish.*)

-This documents gives a brief information on `PT nets`_.
-Then, summarizes its implementation in `SoyutNet`_ and discusses the project's `Goals`_.
+This documents gives a brief information on `PT nets`_, summarizes its implementation in `SoyutNet`_ and discusses the project's `Goals`_.

 `Code repository 🔗 <https://github.com/dmrokan/soyutnet>`_